capnproto/capnproto/doc/encoding.md

                     member at all.
 (See no-union logic, above.)
             }
         } else {
-            Treat it as a regular field.
+            Assign an offset as normal.
 (See no-union logic, above.)
         }
     }

 Note that in the worst case, the members of a union could end up using 23 bytes plus one bit (one pointer plus data section locations of 64, 32, 16, 8, and 1 bits).
 This is an unfortunate side effect of the desire to pack fields in the smallest space where they will fit and the need to maintain backwards-compatibility as fields are added.
-The worst case should be rare in practice.
+The worst case should be rare in practice, and can be avoided entirely by always declaring a union's largest member first.

 ### Default Values